 Basically, Spotify is there for me, whatever mood I'm and it never gets angry with me.
 It just finds some awesome tunes for me to fall in love with while I'm busy working hard.
 The radio function is genuinely genius and I definitely couldn't be without it.

 Another bonus is that if you're linked up with your friends on Spotify you can share music between you and occasionally you can make fun of them when you catch them listening to Boyzone's Greatest Hits when they thought nobody could see.
 Satisfying.
 Now all I need is for the developers to find a way to make Spotify know what mood I'm and what I want to listen to immediately.
 Hurry up, will you?

 If you're anything like me, work tends to overtake a great deal of things including preparing healthy brain food and snacks for the week to keep you from having a meltdown at your desk.
 In fact, in some cases you can completely forget about lunch and look up from your work to find it's already 5:30pm and your stomach is screaming at you to feed it.
 Sound familiar?
 Enter Graze!

 This genius idea has been around for several years now.
 You create an account here (or here if you're in the US) and browse through all the options for healthy snacks (and a few naughty ones) and bin the options you're sure not to like.
 Then, you can set when you'd like your nifty little box with four snack sections to be delivered and how often.
 Simple as.

-I get mine delivered once fortnightly as it's not the most cost effective way to snack but it sure it the most convenient and definitely rather fun.
-Graze give you an option to view what's in your box before it arrives or you can wait and have a lovely surprise.
+I get mine delivered once fortnightly as it's not the most cost effective way to snack, but it sure it the most convenient and definitely rather fun.
+Graze gives you an option to view what's in your box before it arrives or you can wait and have a lovely surprise.